remal/remal-ai-plugins/README.md

 # remal-ai-plugins

-Plugins for coding agents like Claude Code.
+Remal plugins for coding agents like Claude Code.